jameslockwood/cache-promise/README.md

 # cache-promise

-Memoizes functions which returns a promise.
-Configurable to cache the result
+Memoizes functions which return a promise.

 ```
 import cachePromise from 'cache-promise';

+// example function which you wish to cache the promise
-function fn(){
+function myPromiseFunction(){
 	return new Promise((resolve, reject) => {
 		resolve();
 	});
 }

-cachePromise(fn);
+let cachedFn = cachePromise(myPromiseFunction);
 ```

 By default, subsequent calls to the function will return the same promise until the promise has resolved or rejected.
 The behaviour can be modified by providing a config object.